BikeToExplore/web/_posts/2024-01-18-Training-progress.md

 ---
 layout: post
-title:   Training progress update 1
+title:   Training progress update
-description: Description of things
+description: Training phase 1, part 1.
+This is an update on my progress from the last 3 months of training.
 date:   2024-01-18
 image:  '/images/post2/snowbike1.jpg'
 tags:   [Training, TCR]